 Legislative History: Exclusive jurisdiction over civil protective order proceedings at subsection (A) is based upon exercise of exclusive tribal jurisdiction over crimes and civil matters on Indian lands which are not embodied in the Assimilative Major Crimes Act.
 Exclusive jurisdiction may alternatively be based upon case law based upon the individual facts in the case.
-Concurrent jurisdiction provisions at subsection (B) state the alternative grounds for jurisdiction: subject matter jurisdiction over a Cherokee respondent or Indian Country; subject matter jurisdiction over Cherokee lands where the exercise of police power is desirable for the health and safety of Cherokee citizens and the orderly administration of justice; enforcement of foreign protective orders; and interstitial jurisdiction pending the determination of the proper forum or forums.
-Subsection (C) mandates the Court to exercise jurisdiction where it can be liberally interpreted, under the sovereign power of Cherokee Nation to protect its citizens and the non-citizens within Cherokee Nation, against harm.
+Concurrent jurisdiction provisions at subsection (B) state the alternative grounds for jurisdiction subject matter jurisdiction over a Cherokee respondent or Indian Country; subject matter jurisdiction over Cherokee lands where the exercise of police power is desirable for the health administration of justice; enforcement of foreign protective orders; and interstitial jurisdiction pending the determination of the proper forum or forums.
+Subsection (C) mandates the Court to exercise jurisdiction where it can be liberally interpreted, under the sovereign power of Cherokee Nation to protect its citizens and the noncitizens within Cherokee Nation, against harm.
 Subsection (D) describes the Court's authorization to utilize jurisdictional theory to respond appropriately in light of many complex factual considerations which have been addressed by evolving case law, for example.